correib/correirawebstudiosv1/README.md

 resume/skill information, and contact details.
 Will be continuously rounding out the edges as time permits.

 # 01/05/23 Update
-Moving on to adding more intermediate CSS concepts to improve the UI.
+Moving on to adding more CSS concepts to improve the UI.

-# 02/02/23 Update
+# 02/02/23-02/06/23 Update
-Looking to further improve the UI (adding some bootstrap components), and make jumping through the page possible.
+Looking to further improve the UI (adding some bootstrap components).
 Including custom icon and personal photo now as well.
+Still need to add mobile responsiveness and finish adding more personal information.
+Also need to update my resume for 2023.